Brobz/nuca_script/README.md

 The *using as* keyword is used to assert the class type of an object variable (or a whole object array) without having to re-instantiate it, losing its current state in the process!

 It works this way:
-Imagine there is a global object variable *my_class*, which in the main is instantiated as a *MyClass* instance.
+Imagine there is a global object variable *my_class*, which is instantiated in the main method as a *MyClass* instance.
 What if we want to access its values from within another function?
 We could do something like this: